Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Why not go up to 11 then?

-Because that might not be anything at all.
+Because there might not be anything that tall.

 It's located in an area with pine trees.